Gegenbauer/CatSpy/README.md

 ![operation_choose_log_metadata](pic%2Foperation_choose_log_metadata.png)

 ### Read Device Logs
-On the homepage, click "Open Android Device Log Panel" to open the device log page.
+On the homepage, click `Open Android Device Log Panel` to open the device log page.
 By default, it will search for the `adb` path.
 If the `adb` path is not found, a prompt will ask you to set it.

 ![warning_configure_adb_path](pic%2Fwarning_configure_adb_path.png)

-Click the "Set" button, choose the `adb` path, and click the "Start Adb Server" button.
+Click the `Set` button, choose the `adb` path, and click the `Start ADB Server` button.
 After successfully starting the Adb service, click Save.
 The next time you open the device log page, if the Adb service is not running, it will start automatically.

 ![operation_configure_adb_path](pic%2Foperation_configure_adb_path.png)

 After successfully starting the Adb service, the drop-down menu will display connected devices.
-Select a device and click the "Start" button to read the device's logcat log.
+Select a device and click the `Start` button to read the device's logcat log.

 ![operation_device_list](pic%2Foperation_device_list.png)

 ### Filter Tags
-When the filter group contains content, click the "Save" button, enter the tag name, and click the "Confirm" button to save the filter group.
+When the filter group contains content, click the `Save` button, enter the tag name, and click the `Confirm` button to save the filter group.
 Click the saved tag to apply it as the current filter group.

 ![operation_save_filter](pic%2Foperation_save_filter.png)